Equality and Diversity - privacy notice

 As an Equality and Diversity Team we collect different types of information when you email us or telephone/minicom/text us or talk to us face to face or through an interpreter.
 We sometimes get information from individuals and from Statutory Agencies, Voluntary Organisations, as well as Council elected members and Members of Parliament.
 We take these data privacy details very seriously and want you to understand and feel confident about how we collect, store and handle your personal data.

 When we do Equality Impact Assessments the names of the team members are included in the assessments.
 The EIAs are public documents and go on our public facing website.
 Previously members were asked for their permission to include their names.
-Since GDPR members complete and sign a form to agree for their name to be published.
+Since the UK GDPR, members complete and sign a form to agree for their name to be published.

 How is your information used?